ekeyscc/branding/README.md

 # branding
 ## Naming
-**EKeys** — the brand name is only "EKeys".
+**EmiKeys** — the brand name is only "EmiKeys".
 Do not use variations, abbreviations, and always capitalize the "E".
 ## Usage
-Always leave adequate space around EKeys assets.
+Always leave adequate space around EmiKeys assets.
 Do not alter, combine, or use them in ways that suggest endorsement, affiliation, or as part of your own branding without written permission.
-All EKeys assets are protected by copyright.
+All EmiKeys assets are protected by copyright.
 ## Theme
 Theme variables, such as colours & corner radius.
 Primarily used on the website
 - Background Colour [Dark]: ` `